The Veeam Certified Engineer (VMCE) V9.5 Study Guide.

-The test was 50 questions and you needed a 70% minimum to pass.
+First off, the test was 50 questions and you needed a 70% minimum to pass.
 I got 70 minutes to take the exam.
 Overall, I am not a good test taker.
 I needed the 70 minutes to look over my answers again and think through some questions that I flagged.

 Before the test I used various resources to study and prep.
 Aside from the book that Veeam provides for the course, this guide here got me started with practice tests.
-I found the test from rhyshammond.com the most helpful because it gave the answers to questions and even had some references on answers you got wrong with links to documentation.
+Similarly, I found the test from rhyshammond.com the most helpful because it gave the answers to questions and even had some references on answers you got wrong with links to documentation.
 Very well done!

 I work with Veeam every day since my work uses / offers Veeam as a cloud services provider.
 Even with my daily exposure to Veeam I needed to study to learn about the offerings I don’t use on a daily basis.
 Example: Hyper-V vs. VMware configurations, different backup methods, vendor storage directly compatible with Veeam, vendor monitoring that integrates with Veeam and so on.

 Finally, I would say don’t underestimate the exam.
 Study well and give yourself time to learn the parts of Veeam that you don’t work with all the time.
 I hope the rest of my referenced material helps push you towards your certification!